 Managers are available at each home and program site.
-Contact information for the CEO, Director of Quality Assurance, Director of Finance, Director of Human Resources, and Director of Contracted Services is readily available in all homes and programs.
+Contact information for the CEO, Director of Quality Assurance, Director of Finance, Director of Programs, the Director of Contracted Services and the Manager of Human Resources is readily available in all homes and programs.

 Home Share Coordinators leave contact information with the persons served as part of their regular visits.
 The ISN manager provides contact information to staff and people supported.